Differential identities and polynomial growth of the codimensions: Preliminaries

-\section{\bf{Preliminaries}}
+Similarly to the ordinary case, another two useful invariants can be attached to an algebra with derivations $A$: the sequence of differential cocharacter $\chi_n^L(A)$, $n \geq 1$, where $\chi_n^L(A)$ is the character of the $S_n$-module of multilinear differential polynomials in $n$ variables modulo the differential identities $\I^L(A)$ of $A$, and the differential colength sequence $l_n^L(A)$, $n\geq 1$, where $l_n^L(A)$ is the sum of the corresponding multiplicities of $\chi_n^L(A)$.

+It is well-known that, in case $A$ is a finite dimensional $L$-algebra, the multiplicities of the differential cocharacter are polynomially bounded (see \cite{Gordienko2013JA}).
+Thus it seems interesting also to characterize the differential cocharacter sequence when stronger conditions hold for the multiplicities.
+In this perspective, motivated by the results for ordinary algebras \cite{MischenkoRegevZaicev1999}, for graded algebras \cite{CirritoGiambruno2013,Otera2005} and for algebras with involution \cite{Rizzo2020JA,Vieira2015}, we characterize the differential identities when the corresponding multiplicities are bounded by a constant.
+In particular we prove that the multiplicities in $\chi_n^L(A)$ are bounded by a constant if and only if differential codimensions of $A$ grow polynomially, and, consequently, we get another characterization of $L$-varieties of polynomial growth.
+Also as a direct consequence of this results we have that $c_n^L(A)$ is polynomially bounded if and only if $l_n^L(A)$ is bounded by a constant.

+We give also two others characterizations of $L$-varieties $\mathcal{V}$ of polynomial growth: the first one in terms of the structure of an algebra generating $\mathcal{V}$ and the second one in terms of the shape of the diagrams of the irreducible $S_n$-characters appearing with non-zero multiplicity in the $n$th differential cocharacter of $\mathcal{V}$.

+\section{Preliminaries}

-Throughout this paper $F$ will denote a field of characteristic zero.
+Throughout this paper $F$ will denote a field of characteristic zero and $L$ a Lie algebra over $F$.
 Let $A$ be an associative algebra over $F$.
-Recall that a derivation of $A$ is a linear map $\partial:A\to A$ such that
+Recall that a derivation of $A$ is a linear map $\delta:A\to A$ such that

-In particular an inner derivation induced by $ x\in A $ is the derivation $\ad x:A\to A$ of $A$ defined by $(\ad x)(y)=[x,y]$, for all $y\in A$.
+In particular, an inner derivation induced by $ a\in A $ is the derivation $\ad_a:A\to A$ of $A$ defined by $\ad_a (b)=[a,b]=ab-ba$, for all $b\in A$.
 The set of all derivations of $A$ is a Lie algebra denoted by $\Der(A)$, and the set $\ad (A)$ of all inner derivations of $A$ is a Lie subalgebra of $\Der(A)$.

-Let $L$ be a Lie algebra over $F$ acting on $A$ by derivations.
-If $U(L)$ is its universal enveloping algebra, the $L$-action on $A$ can be naturally extended to an $U(L)$-action.
-In this case we say that $A$ is an algebra with derivations or an $L$-algebra.
+If $L$ acts on $A$ by derivations, then by the Poincaré-Birkhoff-Witt Theorem, the $L$-action on $A$ can be naturally extended to an $U(L)$-action, where $U(L)$ is the universal enveloping algebra of $L$.
+In this way $A$ becomes a left $U(L)$-module and we call it algebra with derivations or $L$-algebra.